ostegm/predict-language/README.md

 - An LSTM layer
 - Finally, a fully connected layer with sigmoid activation.

-The Normalized Confusion Matrix from the CNN + LSTM Architecture
+### Results
+Overall accuracy on the test set was 99.7%.
+The Normalized Confusion Matrix from the CNN + LSTM Architecture is shown below, which demonstrates some areas where the model is weaker.
+In particular, the model has hard time with Finnish and Romanian.
+This could provide some interesting next steps - pursuing more training data for those two languages, or investigating peculiarities about their structure.

 ![](misc/conf_matrix.png?raw=true)

-Demonstrating the plateauing training results from the first Achitecture:
+Below, is a plot demonstrating the plateauing training results from the first achitecture.
+The training time was 11+ hours, compared to 58mins for the second architecture of CNN + LSTM:

 ![](misc/first_cnn.png?raw=true)